Kate Jenkins: Boards

 In October 2015, Jenkins was appointed to the board of Carlton Football Club, where she promised to work towards creating a female team for the upcoming women's AFL competition.
 As of November 2015 Jenkins was on the board of Berry Street Victoria – the state's largest independent child and family welfare organisation – and a member of the boards of Heide Museum of Modern Art.

 Jenkins was appointed the chair of the Australian Sports Commission in May 2024, replacing Josephine Sukkar.

 In August 2024 she was appointed chair of the newly-created division of Creative Australia (formerly Australia Council), Creative Workplaces.

 Other activities

 In February 2015 Jenkins was a signatory to a statement by the Australian Council of Human Rights Authorities defending the independence and supporting the work of the Australian Human Rights Commission.

 Jenkins was an ambassador for the 2020 ICC Women's T20 World Cup and the 2023 FIFA Women's World Cup.
 In 2021, she conducted the Independent Review of Gymnastics in Australia.

+Since 01 July 2025, Jenkins has been the President of Australian Red Cross.